The Church God Exalts (James 4:1-12)

 How do you like my scenes I’m painting so far?

 Scene Three: A pastor was let go by his church in a very ugly and nasty way.
 He and his wife were, as you’d expect, deeply hurt.
 But a small group of people gathered around them and began to dream of God doing something new.
 They began to dream about a church that would be a safe place for messy people.
 This pastor thought that his ministry was over.
 But slowly that church grew and was filled with all kinds of people — hurting people, messy people, normal people.
 It’s planting other churches.
 When you go there, there’s a sweet spirit.
-They recently called a business meeting to call a new pastor, and if you attended you would have thought it was a worship service, not a business meeting.
+A recent business meeting to appoint a new pastor felt more like a worship service than a typical meeting.
 It’s not a perfect church, but it’s a grace-filled church that God is blessing.

 That’s really the question that we have before us today.
 How can we become the kind of church that God blesses?